Deniz-seckin55/catTextEncoderAndDecoder/README.md

     1 - Decode the text
     2 - See your message
 It is like a secret messaging program and it includes special characters which is not in the english keyboard.

+**Important note:** This program can't send special characters like: ώ ∝ ӻ Also!
+If you type "%null%" then it'll be just blank.
+Example:
+  - Select Encode
+  - Type: "Hello%null%World"
+  - Decode the output
+  - You'll get HelloWorld
+ALSO!
+This program is case sensetive and even tho it can't send special characters it can send this thingy : ∞ ALSOOO!
+Even tho "Tab" is not a letter/symbol it counts too!